Maastro-CDS-Imaging-Group/NBIA_data_retriever_CLI/README.md

             --help    Show this help
 ```

+The aforementioned TCIA (`NBIA-manifest-xxxxxxxxx.tcia`) file can be obtained directly from the dataset page on [The TCIA website](https://wiki.cancerimagingarchive.net).

 ---

-### [Update 2019.09.17]
-Just noticed original NBIA add tar wrapper of real dcm files

-Now I add a tar wrapper to decompress the dcm files.
-At the same time, I cannot check the download progress of single file anymore.
-Therefore, I use a json file to record information of single seriesUID, and mark the relevant file of the seriesUID has been downloaded.

----

-Issues with NBIA data retriever:
-- Cannot resume download, if there is any error occurs, have to download all files from the beginning
-- Swing is kind of heavy, and cannot run it in server

----
-Advantages:
-- Proxy like `socks5://127.0.0.1:1080` or `http://127.0.0.1:1080`
-- Resume download
-- Command line

----
+## Known Issues

 Known issues:
-- The `public.cancerimagingarchive.net/nbia-download/servlet` use `POST` to transfer data from server to local
-, the connection may be terminated even before the download is complete.
+- The `public.cancerimagingarchive.net/nbia-download/servlet` use `POST` to transfer data from server to local, the connection may be terminated even before the download is complete.
 Therefore, **PLEASE** set timeout as huge as possible
 - progress bar is a mess when using multiple process
 - I do not have a account of NBIA, therefore this program could not handle the restricted data for now.